SadilKhan/sadil/content/blog/AI_Blogs/_index.md

 ---
 title: AI Notebook
 description: |
-  Notes I keep for myself on the AI ideas I want to actually understand, not just nod along to.
-Each entry covers one specific thing: LLM post training, reinforcement learning, distributed training, mixture of experts, agentic systems.
-They are written so I can come back six months later and still follow my own thinking.

-  I drafted these with Claude and then went through each one to fix the parts that were wrong or unclear.
-Animated figures have been added for ease of understanding.
+  I prepared these notes for myself to understand core AI concepts easily.
+I find it easier when maths is accompanied by visual examples.
+So I drafted these with Claude and then went through each one to fix the parts that were wrong or unclear.
 author: Mohammad Sadil Khan
 show_post_thumbnail: true
 show_author_byline: false
 show_post_date: true
-layout: list-series
+layout: list
-lead_story: "Attention & FlashAttention"
 sidebar:
   show_sidebar_adunit: false
 cascade: